Eulalie Papavoine: Sentence

 On 4 September 1871 she was sentenced to deportation to a walled fortress and to the loss of her civil rights ("dégradation civique").
 While imprisoned, she was authorized to marry Rémy Balthazar, who was detained in the docks at Satory, to legitimize her son, who was four years old.

 Victor Hugo took up the defence, partly of Théophile Ferré and Louis Rossel, but also of three women: Léontine Suétens, Eulalie Papavoine, and Joséphine Marchais.
 He considered the insurgents to be revolutionary fighters, not criminals under common law.
-Regarding the three women, he also raised the social question:
+Regarding the three women, he wrote:

 Eulalie Papavoine died in the asylum of Châlons-sur-Marne on 24 May 1875.

 Legacy

 Eulalie Papavoine was assimilated into the myth of the revolutionary prostitute, and also into the myth of the alleged arsonist "pétroleuse".